Synthetics Test Settings

 - If this is an existing test, the settings either use default values or have been previously modified and saved.

 Gray Circle (outline) with diagonal strikethrough The tab is disabled.
-Enable it with the switch at the upper right the tab itself.
+Enable it with the switch at the upper right on the tab itself.

-Green Half-circle The tab's settings are only partially complete.
+Green Half-circle (outline) The tab's settings are only partially complete.
 The Save and Create Test buttons are disabled when this indicator is shown for any tab.

 Green White checkmark on disk Settings have been modified since the test was last saved, and all required settings on this tab are complete.